-I was the only test-taker that day, so the principal rode in back as an observer.
+I was the only test-taker that day, so the school’s president rode in back as an observer.
 It is required that a third party observe the test, and normally this would be done by the pair test-taker.
-This ended up being better for me in the end as the principal is friendly and put me at ease.
+This ended up being better for me in the end as the president is friendly and put me at ease.

 For the test we drove course 1, stopping and parking as required.
 I made some mistakes, but managed to get through it well enough.
 The course ends when the test-taker has parked, says “I have parked the car,” and then safely exits the car and walks to the sidewalk.
 But on my test day it was pouring, so I was told to immediately get in the back seat.
 There was also a lot of traffic, meaning it took a few minutes to have a chance to exit.
 No worries though; you are graded on safety, not speed.

 Next, the examiner drove us back to the school, and I was asked to parallel park.
 Grading starts when you approach the parking area, and ends after you’ve parked the car and successfully exited the spot.
 I was nervous and my parking was pretty shallow, but I managed to do it well enough.

 After a lecture on my mistakes, I was told to wait in the lobby for my results.
 10 minutes later, I was told I passed!
 After the necessary documents were prepared, I had “graduation.”
 This included instruction on how to go take my final written test, and then handing over of my certificate and a set of new driver magnets from the principal.

 Getting Your License